ajwalkiewicz/blog/obsidian/posts/Python - Type Hints - Introduction.md

 def create_message(person: Union["Person", None] = None) -> str: ...
 ```

-# Future
+## Future

 There is special module in python called `__future__`, it is rarely used, but sometimes it is useful.
-Creators of Python put there features that may impact alternate the standard behavior of python.
-On of those features is `annotations`
+Creators of Python put there features that may alternate the standard behavior of python.
+One of those features is `annotations`.

 ```python
 from __future__ import annotations